 What You Can See at Shark Cave

-In the cracks in the wall are hidden nocturnal grey bamboo sharks, a small species about half a metre in length, as well as rock lobsters and frogfish.
+In the cracks in the wall are hidden nocturnal grey bamboo sharks, a small species about half a meter in length, as well as rock lobsters and frogfish.
 Groups of white tip reef sharks can also make a surprising appearance.
-A 1 metre square hole marks the entrance to the lower cavern where nurse sharks can be seen.
+A 1-meter square hole marks the entrance to the lower cavern where nurse sharks can be seen.
 It is accessible 1 diver at a time and real care is needed with buoyancy control.
 Most divers exit the tunnel on the east side and turn left to the north where a sloping reef down to 25m is covered with hard and soft corals, green tube corals and cup corals, sea fans, black and white feather stars.
 Black-blotched fantail rays and black and white banded sea snakes hunt over the reef.
-Have a close look on the reef to spot yellow ornate or harlequin ghost pipefish and tigertail seahorses.
-Don’t forget to look out for bent stick pipefishon on the sandy bottom.
+Have a close look at the reef to spot yellow ornate or harlequin ghost pipefish and tigertail seahorses.
+Don’t forget to look out for bent stick pipefish on the sandy bottom.
 At night there are decorated sponge crabs, these masters of disguise turn their back on you, and you could well think that you are staring at a lump of sponge.
-The southwest wall bottoms at 30 metres and has many fine crevices crammed full of life.
-Take a careful look and you'll see Durban dancing shrimps and red and white banded boxer shrimps on the ledges, mantis shrimps, sea slugs, cowries and an amazing amount of moray eels, snowflake, white-eyed and fimbriated.
+The southwest wall bottoms at 30 meters and has many fine crevices crammed full of life.
+Take a careful look and you'll see Durban dancing shrimps and red and white banded boxer shrimps on the ledges, mantis shrimps, sea slugs, cowries, and an amazing amount of moray eels, snowflake, white-eyed and fimbriated.
 If you're lucky, you could see the feeding habits of cuttlefish.
 They hunt in pairs; one acts as a look-out, as the other frantically searches in the crevices with its tentacles to pull out any food it can find.

 Getting To Shark Cave

-To get to Shark Cave this is best done from a Myanmar liveaboard safari, which will depart from Phuket, Khao Lak and Ranong in Thailand.
-Direct flights from Bangkok to Ranong, on the Thai side of the Myanmar, are available through Bangkok Airways.
+To get to Shark Cave this is best done from a Myanmar liveaboard safari, which will depart from Phuket, Khao Lak, and Ranong in Thailand.
+Direct flights from Bangkok to Ranong, on the Thai side of Myanmar, are available through Bangkok Airways.
 Then you can take a taxi directly from Ranong Airport to the port of departure.

 Yangon International Airport, the main hub for domestic flights, can be accessed by local airlines, which include Air Bagan and Myanmar National Airlines.
-Most travel agencies in Yangon, Mandalay and Bagan can arrange cars and drivers.
+Most travel agencies in Yangon, Mandalay, and Bagan can arrange cars and drivers.